StefanRichterHuber/quickjs-java/README.md

 3. `QuickJS` runtime.

 "Classic" Java JNI was preferred over the newer "Foreign Function and Memory API", since the native library is only planned to be used with Java so it could be tailored to its use.
 This allows more direct Rust - Java interactions like easily calling Java methods on objects or even create new Java objects using their constructor.
 A "Foreign Function an Memory API" approach would have resulted in a thinner native layer with far higher implementation effort on the Java side for all the type conversion, especially sacrificing the type and lifetime safety the current rust layer provides for the QuickJS runtime.
-There are, however, a few unsafe hacks within the native layer, since the lifetime of the QuickJS runtime, context and an exported function is not managed by the native Rust layer but by the Java runtime (therefore all of them implementing `java.lang.AutoClosable`), which requires conversion of boxed objects to raw pointers and back.
+There are, however, a few unsafe hacks within the native layer, since the lifetime of the QuickJS runtime, context and an exported functions is not managed by the native Rust layer but by the Java runtime (therefore all of them implementing `java.lang.AutoClosable`), which requires conversion of boxed objects to raw pointers and back.
+A `java.lang.ref.Cleaner` is used in the `QuickJSRuntime` to ensure a cleanup if the runtime gets garbage collected without proper closing the runtime and dependent resources (contexts and functions).